-bWell-defined anterior mediastinal mass in the thymic bed, tumor markers negative, absence of other adenopathy, and absence of continuity with the thyroid. cDetermination of resectability should be made by a board-certified thoracic surgeon, with primary focus on thoracic oncology. dSee Principles of Surgical Resection (THYM-A).
+b Well-defined anterior mediastinal mass in the thymic bed, tumor markers negative, absence of other adenopathy, and absence of continuity with the thyroid.
+Marom EM, et al. J Thorac Oncol 2011;6:S1717-S1723.

+c Determination of resectability should be made by a thoracic surgeon, with primary focus on thoracic oncology and in multidisciplinary consultation with medical oncology as needed.
+Resectability is defined as complete (R0) resection.

+d See Principles of Surgical Resection (THYM-A).

+Note: All recommendations are category 2A unless otherwise indicated.
 Clinical Trials: NCCN believes that the best management of any patient with cancer is in a clinical trial.
 Participation in clinical trials is especially encouraged.